JVHallam/kata_kubernetes/docs/rough_katas.md

 * look into what's created in azure
 * look into the scale sets

+# Top priority for the future:
+* Selectors
+    * How do they work, when do i need them, etc.
+    * Labels
+    * MatchLabels

 ----------------------------------------------------------------------------------------------------------------------------

 ==== * AKS ( TO DO! ) ====